 The Centers for Advanced Orthopaedics is redefining the way musculoskeletal care is delivered across the region with locations throughout Maryland, DC, Virginia and Pennsylvania.

 Meghan received her Doctorate of Physical Therapy degree from Medical College of Virginia in 2013.
 She attended James Madison University and in 2008 was awarded a Bachelor of Science degree in Biology.
 Meghan is licensed through the Virginia State Board of Health Professions and is also a member of the American Physical Therapy Association.
 She is certified in dry needling (CMTPT/DN) and has taken coursework in Myofascial Decompression Myofascial release and Graston technique.
 Meghan is a certified APTA clinical instructor and has worked with several students from local universities.
-She has a special interest in Sacroiliac joint disorders, femoral-acetabular impingement/hip disorders, and manual therapy.
+She has a special interest in Sacroiliac joint disorders, femoral-acetabular impingement/hip disorders, soft tissue/fascial dysfunction, and manual therapy.
+Since joining the practice in 2019 she has significantly developed her expertise in the foot/ankle complex.

 Sacroiliac joint disorders